LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/README.md

 ## Contributing

 Suggestions, corrections, and improvements are welcome.

-Please submit feedback via email [builders@btrust.tech](mailto:builders@btrust.tech) or open a pull request following the repository contribution guidelines.
-Proposals will be reviewed collaboratively with organizers, sponsors, and regional leads before inclusion in future versions.
+Please review the [CONTRIBUTING.md](CONTRIBUTING) file for detailed guidelines.
+Contributions can be made via email at **builders@btrust.tech** or by opening a GitHub pull request.
+All proposals are reviewed collaboratively with the Playbook maintainer and, where relevant, organizers, sponsors, and regional leads before inclusion in future versions.

 ## Document Control